 - Account information can only be accessed by Republic Services.
 You must call Republic Services directly for account information at 215-723-0400 or to establish an account.

 - The collection rate is $84.57 per quarter for year one, $87.54 per quarter for year two, and $90.60 per quarter for year three.
 Collection days will remain Mondays and Thursdays.
 Recycling will be once per week.
 Place trash at the curb no later than 6:00 AM on the day of collection, but no earlier than 7:00 PM on the prior evening; Trash collection and Recycling Collection will continue to take place on Mondays and Thursdays.
 If you receive recycling collection on Mondays, you will continue to receive recycling collection on Mondays.
 If you receive recycling collection on Thursdays, you will continue to receive recycling collection on Thursdays.

 - Any resident with a bulk item shall contact Republic Services for coordination and disposal prior to placing by the curbside.
 One bulk item per month is permissible at no extra charge to the contracted household; $30.00 charge for each additional item.

 - Leaf and Yard Waste will be collected on eight (8) specific dates throughout the year (two (2) dates in the Spring; six (6) dates in the Fall).
 All waste must be placed in biodegradable bags and limited to eight (8) bags per pickup.
 Two Christmas tree collections will also be provided following the holidays on two dates to be agreed upon by the Township and hauler.

 - Recycling is all single stream- no sorting is required.

-- Republic Services Holidays: New Year's Day, Memorial Day, Independence Day (4th of July), Labor Day, Thanksgiving Day, and Christmas Day.
+- Republic Services Holidays: New Year's Day, Memorial Day, Independence Day (4th of July if it falls on a week day), Labor Day, Thanksgiving Day, and Christmas Day.